Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Introduction

+Secondly, we apply a deformation argument to conclude that a general K3 surface over $\bbF$ satisfies the key assumption (\ref{key-assumption}), equivalently (\ref{key-assumption-2}).

-We consider a versal $\bbF$-deformation of an arbitrary primitively polarized K3 surface $(X,L)$ over $\bbF$ with degree $2g-2$ and construct a universal Lazarsfeld-Mukai bundle asscoiated to it in Section \ref{Uni}.
-We will show that a general primitively polarized K3 surface $(X,L)$ satisfies the assumption of Proposition \ref{Kem}, i.e. any non-zero section $s\in\mH^0(E)$ is regular.
-By generic flatness theorem and flat base change, it suffices to prove the case for the geometric generic fiber $(X_{\taub},\cL_{\taub})$.
-Note that the geometric generic fiber $(X_{\taub},\cL_{\taub})$ has Picard number one, which easily satisfies the assumption.
-(Remark 1.3.(\ref{Regular}))
+Let $(X,L)$ be an arbitrary primitively polarized K3 surface over $\bbF$ of degree $2g-2$.
+Consider a versal $\bbF$-deformation $(\cX,\cL)\to\cT$ of $(X,L)$, and construct the associated family of Lazarsfeld-Mukai bundles $\cE$ as described in Section \ref{Uni}.
+We show that for a general closed point $t\in\cT$, the fiber $(X_t,\cL_t)$ satisfies condition (\ref{key-assumption-2}).
+By the generic flatness theorem and flat base change, it suffices to prove the case for the geometric generic fiber $(X_{\taub},\cL_{\taub})$.
+Note that by Ogus' Theorem \cite{OA79}*{Thm 2.9}, the geometric generic fiber $(X_{\taub},\cL_{\taub})$ has Picard number one.
+It then satisfies the key assumption by Remark \ref{Regular}.

+The remaining odd genus case $g=2k+1$ of Green's Conjecture is addressed in Section \ref{Oddgenus} using a similar deformation-theoretic approach.
+We consider a versal $\bbF$-deformation space of a primitively polarized K3 surface $(X;L,R)$ with intersection lattice $L^2=2g-2, R^2=-2, L\cdot R=2$.
+We show the geometric generic K3 fiber satisfies the vanishing $K_{k,1}(X_{\taub},\cL_{\taub})=0$.
+By the semi-continuity of Koszul cohomology, the same vanishing holds for a general closed fiber $(X_t,\cL_t)$ for $t\in\cT$.
+This concludes the proof of generic Green's conjecture in the odd-genus case.